myyat/hotel-booking-system-ba/docs/user-stories.md

   When the hotel owner attempts to add the same hotel
   Then the system displays a message "This hotel is already listed"

+### User Story-3: Manage Rooms and Pricing
+As a hotel owner,
+I want to manage rooms and pricing so that I can update room types and adjust prices according to demand or seasons

+**Acceptance Criteria**
+- Given the hotel owner is on the room management page When the hotel owner adds or updates room types, prices, availability and clicks "Save" Then the system saves the room details
+  And displays a message "Room details updated successfully"

+- Given the hotel owner is on the room management page When the hotel owner enters invalid price (e.g., negative value) Then the system displays a message "Invalid price.
+Please enter a valid amount"

+- Given the hotel owner is on the room management page When the hotel owner clicks "Save" without entering required information Then the system displays a message "Please fill in all required room details"

+- Given the hotel owner is on the room management page When the hotel owner clicks "Save" without making any changes Then the system displays a message "No changes were made" And does not update the room details